 During her high school years, Susan lived in the White House and served as official White House hostess following her mother’s surgery for breast cancer in 1974.
 In 1984, she and her mother helped launch National Breast Cancer Awareness Month, and Susan subsequently served as national spokesperson for breast cancer awareness.
 Since the founding of the Betty Ford Center in 1982, Susan worked side by side with her mother on projects at the Center and was elected to the Center’s Board of Directors in 1992.
 She succeeded her mother as Chairman of the Board from 2005 – 2010, and currently serves on the board of directors of the Hazelden Betty Ford Foundation.

-In addition to her many charitable and public service activities, Susan serves as a member of the Advisory Board of the Rosalynn Carter Fellowships for Mental Health, Co-Trustee of the President Gerald R. Ford Historical Legacy Trust, Trustee of the Elizabeth B. Ford Charitable Trust, Global Ambassador for Susan G. Komen for the Cure, and the Honorary Advisory Committee of the Children’s National Medical Center
+In addition to her many charitable and public service activities, Susan serves as a Co-Trustee of the President Gerald R. Ford Historical Legacy Trust, Trustee of the Elizabeth B. Ford Charitable Trust, Global Ambassador for Susan G. Komen for the Cure, and the Honorary Advisory Committee of the Children’s National Medical Center

 You took Baton Rouge by storm and made a HUGE difference.
 We more than doubled our fundraising dollars.

 Susan Ford Bales was absolutely wonderful at our gala event.
 Her speech was remarkable!
 The entire room gave Susan a standing ovation following her talk.
 Our clients loved speaking with Susan, and were inspired by her stories.
 Our event was very successful, in large part to having Susan Ford Bales as our keynote speaker.